 The thing is, criminals, overestimated how attached to their files people were, how few victims had even the faintest idea of how cryptocurrency worked, and how many were willing to negotiate with criminals.

-In short, the hackers who went after individuals with ransomware often fell short of their marks, either because of technological deficiencies or because people simply couldn’t or wouldn’t pay the money.
+In short, the hackers who went after individuals with ransomware often fell short of their marks, either because of technological deficiencies or because people couldn’t or wouldn’t pay the money.

-This is precisely the sort of poor logic that hackers pray on.
+This is precisely the sort of poor logic that hackers prey on.
 They routinely checklists of newly acquired domains and then wait them out until they are up and running to try an attack.

 The third component is that businesses are more at risk of losing vital information than the average person is.
-If the only things on your personal computer are family photos and your MP3s, are you really going to figure out how to pay $650 in Bitcoin to some random criminal who may or may not actually return access to you?
+If the only things on your personal computer are family photos and your MP3s, are you going to figure out how to pay $650 in Bitcoin to some random criminal who may or may not return access to you?

 But business networks have proprietary information, employee personal information, financial information, and much more that easily carries a higher price tag.
-If a company’s IT department can’t walk back the ransomware and find a system reboot point, then paying the ransom becomes a very viable option for most C-suite level employees.
+If a company’s IT department can’t walk back the ransomware and find a system reboot point, then paying the ransom becomes a very viable option for most C-suite-level employees.

-The Bottom Line
+The Bottom Line On Cyber Warfare

-Most businesses don’t realize the value of really powerful anti-ransomware solutions until it’s too late, which is ironic given that the relatively low cost of the software is much less expensive than trying to pay your IT staff overtime to fight through the malware or biting the bullet and paying the ransom, with no guarantees of it working.
+Most businesses don’t realize the value of compelling anti-ransomware solutions until it’s too late, which is ironic given that the relatively low cost of the software is much less expensive than trying to pay your IT staff overtime to fight through the malware or biting the bullet and paying the ransom, with no guarantees of it working.